 The Case for Soil

 Organic, fertile and nutrient-rich soils can be purchased and used immediately without significant supplements.
+While these could need replenishing, especially indoors, ready-made soils are easy to locate and buy.

 - Soils welcome unwanted weeds and soil-borne diseases, which put your plants at risk.
+While this is minimized indoors, it is still a potential factor.

 The Case for Hydroponics